ZoomInfo

 Trust is earned in discovery, not demos.

-When sellers take the time to deeply understand the buyer’s challenges, they get better information, faster alignment, and clearer paths to impact.
-That leads to:
+When sellers deeply understand buyer challenges, they unlock better information, faster alignment, and clearer paths to impact.
+That translates to:

 Top-performing sales teams don't wait to multithread, they build multiple relationships early.
 Deals involving four or more stakeholders close at rates up to 40%, compared to much lower averages when sellers stay single-threaded.